codekansas/codekansas.github.io/_posts/2016-08-08-generating-citations.markdown

 # Generating Citations for Sentences

 If you have a bunch of documents which you want to use as citations for a paper you're writing, you can treat the sentences in your paper as query strings to find documents that might be related.
 TF-IDF is not ideal for these types of applications, as it throws context out the window.
 Ideal applications involve searching for a few unique keywords from a large corpus.
-However, I didn't write this blog post about one of those methods.
+However, it works moderately well.

 Donald Trump is well-known for using gut-based rather than publically-available citations in his speeches, so they seemed like an ideal application.
 The speech in question is his [2016 RNC speech][trump-speech].
 To generate a training corpus, I wrote a simple Chrome extension to quickly download Wikipedia pages, which you can get [from Github][chrome-extension].